Adri-Bagas/Adri-Bagas/README.md

 <p align="center">

-Currently studying at school, love to code and play video game, currently working on getting good at making an app, really interested in game development.
+Currently studying at school, love to code and play video game, \ncurrently working on getting good at making an app, really interested in game development.
 Nice to meet you!

  </p>